The Weight of Love: When Caring Makes Communication Harder

 When Family Support Feels Conditional

 Sometimes, despite your best efforts at honest communication, parents may withdraw support or express disapproval in ways that feel like conditional love.
-This is painful, but it's important to distinguish between their disappointment in your choices and their love for you as a person.
-Many parents struggle to separate these, especially when they're afraid for your future or when your choices challenge their values.
-If you encounter ongoing resistance or emotional withdrawal, remember that their reaction reflects their own fears and limitations, not your worth.
+This is painful, and it's worth remembering that their disappointment in your choices isn't the same thing as their love for you — even when it feels indistinguishable.
+Many parents struggle to separate the two, especially when they're afraid for your future or when your choices challenge values they've built their life around.
+If you encounter ongoing resistance or emotional withdrawal, their reaction reflects their own fears and limitations more than it does your worth.
 You deserve to make choices about your own life, even when those choices disappoint people you love.
-Consider seeking support from friends, other family members, or counselors who can help you navigate the emotional complexity of family disagreement while maintaining your sense of self-worth.
+Navigating this alone is exhausting; a trained listener at LissnUp is one option — someone completely outside the family system who can hold what you're carrying without a stake in what you decide, without advising, and without trying to convince you your parents will come around.